 The 2006 comedy You, Me and Dupree stars Matt Dillon and Kate Hudson as newlyweds who return home from their wedding in Hawaii to their beautiful blue Craftsman bungalow…and an unwanted house guest.
 Owen Wilson plays Dillon’s wacky childhood friend Dupree who needs a place to crash.
 Add to the mix Dillon’s manipulative new father-in-law (Michael Douglas), and comedic chaos ensues.

-According to the IMDb website, “The interior shots of Molly and Carl’s house are filmed on the set of Hope and Michael Steadman’s house from “thirtysomething” (1987).
+According to IMDb, “The interior shots of Molly and Carl’s house are filmed on the set of Hope and Michael Steadman’s house from thirtysomething (1987).
 The exterior is the house used at the end of 13 Going on 30 (2004), where it is pink.”